K-12 Standard Response Protocol Toolkit

 The Lockdown Drill Team should be broken into groups of two or three members who go to individual classrooms.
 One of the members acts as "Scribe" and documents each classroom response.
 (See below Lockdown Response Worksheet.)

-At the classroom door, team members listen for noise and look through the corridor window for any student or staff visibility or movement.
+At the classroom door, team members listen for noise and look through the corridor window for any visible students, staff, or movement.
 A team member then knocks on the door and requests entry.
 There should be no response to this request.
 At this point a member of the team unlocks the classroom door and announces their name and position.

 This Lockdown Response Worksheet was created by The "I Love U Guys" Foundation to assist you in conducting and documenting your lockdown drills.
 If you would like to download, view, or print the Lockdown Response Worksheet please click the button below.